 Conviction for LA Times Hacking Helper Upheld

-SAN FRANCISCO (CN) – Former Tribune Publishing employee Matthew Keys is not off the hook for helping hackers from the group Anonymous tamper with the Los Angeles Times website seven years ago, according to a Monday ruling from the Ninth Circuit Court of Appeals.
+SAN FRANCISCO (CN) – Former Tribune Publishing employee Matthew Keys is not off the hook for helping hackers from the group Anonymous tamper with the Los Angeles Times website seven years ago, the Ninth Circuit ruled Monday.

 Although U.S. Circuit Judge N. Randy Smith had expressed some inclination at a hearing earlier this month to overturn parts of Keys’ 2015 conviction under the Computer Fraud and Abuse Act, the three-judge panel ultimately affirmed both the conviction and a restitution award of $249,956.